-The Department of Local Government and Communities (DLGC) supports the development of age friendly communities.
-DLGC encourages local governments to embrace the World Health Organisatin's age-friendly communities concept of considering and planning for the ageing of the community.
+The Department of Communities supports the development of age friendly communities.
+The Department encourages local governments to embrace the World Health Organisatin's age-friendly communities concept of considering and planning for the ageing of the community.

 Age friendly communities are those that are inclusive and accessible for people of all ages.
 This encompasses spaces and places and programs and initiatives that make a community better for all residents including children, young people, parents and seniors.